School of Library and Information Science Papers and Such

 choice of classes was getting a bit slim and I had been invited

-to participate in the creation of an organization called Blue Oxen Associations.
+to participate in the creation of an organization called Blue Oxen Associates.
 As the

 semester advanced I moved from an intern to one of the directors